jpreardon/float-plan/WORKLOG.md

   - Add validations and tests to the boat model
   - Add integration tests for boat save/show
   - Refactor new boat form to partial
+  - Add edit function and tests
+  - Add index page and test
 - Refactor users list
 - Add user destroy function
 - Hide edit/delete buttons from non-admins